Thomas Fitz-Christopher Plunket

-Sir Thomas Fitz-Christopher Plunket (c.1407-1471) was a leading Irish lawyer and judge of the fifteenth century who held office as Lord Chief Justice of Ireland.
+Sir Thomas Fitz-Christopher Plunket (c.1407–1471) was a leading Irish lawyer and judge of the fifteenth century who held office as Lord Chief Justice of Ireland.
 He was an ancestor of the Duke of Wellington in the female line.
 His second marriage to the heiress Marian Cruise (or Cruys) inspired the ballad The Song of Mary Cruys.

 Family

-Thomas was born about 1407 in County Meath, third of the seven sons of Sir Christopher Plunket, who married in 1403 Janet Cusack, the heiress of Killeen Castle, Dunsany.
+Thomas was born about 1407 in County Meath, third of the seven sons of Sir Christopher Plunket, who married Janet Cusack in 1403, the heiress of Killeen Castle, Dunsany.

 Thomas's brother Christopher was the 1st Baron Dunsany.

 Thomas's sister Matilda "Maud" (Plunket) Hussey Artois Talbot Cornewalsh was "the Bride of Malahide".

 Thomas's nephew Christopher (son of John Plunkett and Elizabeth Hollywood) was the 1st Baron Killeen.
 Both founded prominent Anglo-Irish dynasties.
 It was said that Thomas was "bred to the law": he and his younger brother Robert were the first two of numerous lawyers and judges in the Plunket family.

 Another of Thomas's nephews was Sir Thomas Plunket of Dunsoghly Castle, Chief Justice of the Irish Common Pleas.
 This second Sir Thomas was the son of Sir Robert Plunket, who was briefly Lord Chief Justice in 1447.